PoloWitty/cancerGraph/README.md

 ![viz_demo](./README.asset/viz%20demo.png)

-Build a cancer-relatd Knowledge Graph from open source papers
+Build a cancer-relatd Knowledge Graph from open source papers.

+The final result contain 949,007 concept nodes and 4,766,994 triples.
+And the concept node will have a link to 1,023,966 paper nodes.

 The building process is divided into 4 step: